ayada1207/coreJava/README.md

-# coreJava
+# coreJavaPractice
-practice for Java with Examples
+Best Practice for Java with Examples